Shonan Junai Gumi: Foes

-Kamishima, leader of the Satsuriku Butai, carries deep scars from Akutsu's petrol attack during their Midnight Angels days.
+The leader of the Satsuriku Butai.
+He carries deep scars from Akutsu's petrol attack during their Midnight Angels days.
 Now locked in a three-way conflict against both Akutsu and the Oni-Baku, he rides a Kawasaki GPZ900R into battle.
 Though soundly defeated by Akutsu and caught in one of his explosions, Kamishima survives—only to resurface later when the Oni-Baku mistake an Atsuki Yagyou member (riding an identical bike) for him.
 The series concludes with Kamishima institutionalized, physically healed but mentally broken, his original scars remaining as grim reminders of his violent past.